tejuscs/adb_azure/adb-connect-with-vs/adb-connect-with-vs.md

-# Configure a development system for use with your dedicated autonomous database
+# Configure a development system for use with your Autonomous database

 ## Introduction
 The Oracle Linux Cloud Developer image provides the latest development tools, languages, and Oracle Cloud Infrastructure Software Development Kits (SDKs) to rapidly deploy a comprehensive development environment.
 You can use the command line and GUI tools to write, debug, and run code in various languages, and develop modern applications on Oracle Cloud Infrastructure.
 As an application developer you can now provision a developer image within minutes and connect it to your dedicated or serverless database deployment.

-The image is pre-configured with tools and language drivers so that you can configure a secure connection using SQLCL and SQL*Plus.
+The image is pre-configured with tools and so that you can configure a secure connection using Visual Studio and SQLCL.
-For a complete list of features, and preinstalled components click [this documentation](https://docs.oracle.com/en-us/iaa.s/oracle-linux/developer/index.htm).

-***NOTE: The Oracle Linux Cloud Developer Image is supported on all Compute shapes, except the GPU shapes.
-A minimum of 8 GB of memory is required for this image for all standard and flexible shapes.
-The one exception is the VM.Standard.E2.1.Micro shape, which only has 1 GB of memory allocated to it.
-Because of the small memory size in the VM.Standard.E2.1.Micro shape, some graphical intensive programs are not installed in the image.
-For more information, see x86_64 Notices.***

 Estimated Time: 30 minutes